-Afternoons - 3 pm to 6 pm Early Dismissal Days - 11:45 am to 6 pm
+Afternoons - 3 pm to 6 pm Early Dismissal Days - 11:45 am to 6 pm; 2 pm to 6 pm (Wednesdays)

 Extended Day is open during conferences, early dismissal, and various other days except the day before Thanksgiving and the day before Christmas vacation or unless otherwise noted.
 Extended Day is not open on federal holidays.